MicrosoftDocs/well-architected/well-architected/resiliency/principles.md

 In the cloud, we acknowledge that failures happen.
 Instead of trying to prevent failures altogether, the goal is to minimize the effects of a single failing component.

-To assess your workload using the tenets found in the Azure Well-Architected Framework, reference the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).
+To assess workload reliability by using the tenets found in the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework/), reference the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).

 The following design principles provide: